South Korea to Brazil By Air freight, Container ship or Road

 South Korea to Brazil by Air freight

-The quickest way to get from South Korea to Brazil by plane will take about 1 day 4h and departs from Incheon International Airport (ICN) and arrives into Guarulhos - Governador André Franco Montoro International Airport (GRU).
-There are flights departing 2-4 times a week on this route.
-American Airlines is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.
+The quickest way to get from South Korea to Brazil by plane will take about 1 day 5h and departs from Incheon International Airport (ICN) and arrives into Guarulhos - Governador André Franco Montoro International Airport (GRU).
+There are flights departing every 1-2 days on this route.
+American Airlines is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route